voucherly/voucherly-docs/docs/guides/intro/definitions.md

 A payment includes multiple transactions, each representing a payment attempt through a specific gateway.

-Refer to the [Understanding payments](/guides/resources/understanding-payments) guide for a detailed explanation.
+Refer to the [How Payments work](/guides/resources/payments-lifecycle) guide for a detailed explanation.

 ### Payment Gateway
 An external service that Voucherly uses to authorize and process transactions.